Manage GCP Compute Image IAM Policies

 member: user:jane@example.com

-The ImageIamMember resource is non-authoritative: it adds one member to a role without removing existing members.
-The member property specifies a single identity.
-This approach works well when different teams manage different members for the same role.
+ImageIamMember is non-authoritative: it adds one member to a role without removing others.
+The member property specifies a single identity (user, service account, or group).
+This is the safest option when multiple teams manage access to the same image, since it won’t conflict with other ImageIamMember resources for the same role.

-Some access grants should expire automatically, such as temporary contractor access or time-limited sharing.
+Some access grants should expire automatically, such as temporary contractor access or time-limited testing.

 import * as pulumi from "@pulumi/pulumi";